The part renters don't know

 Under the Fair Credit Reporting Act (FCRA), tenant screening companies can report eviction judgments for up to 7 years.
 After that, the record shouldn't appear in a standard rental screening report.

 But court records are a different story.
 When an eviction case is filed in housing court, it becomes part of the public record — sometimes permanently, depending on your state.
 That's separate from what screening companies report.
-I've seen landlords Google someone's name and pull up a case that was way outside the 7-year window, because they went straight to the court portal instead of a screening service.
+Some landlords go straight to the court portal and pull records that are well outside the 7-year FCRA window.
+You need to understand both systems.

 Where evictions actually show up